Absulit/points/README.md

 Currently, we have a workflow of data setup from JavaScript and then 3 shaders:

-JavaScript setup and Data → Vertex Shader → Compute Shader → Fragment Shader
+JavaScript setup and Data → Vertex Shader → Compute Shader → Fragment Shader → Screen Output

 This data can be accessed safely in all shaders across the pipeline.
 In the future there will be an option to add more shaders but now this is the basic setup.

 # Setup